BEXIS2/Documents/Docs/Datasets.md

 __3. Handling Missing Values:__
 * __System Default:__ BEXIS2 has a predefined default missing value.
-* __Administrator Modification:__ An administrator can modify the default missing value.(LINK to Admin)
+* __Administrator Modification:__ An administrator can modify the default missing value.
 * __Customize Missing Values:__
     * You can delete the existing missing value (bin icon).
     * You can edit the existing missing value.
     * You can add additional missing values (plus icon).
 * __Variable-Specific Missing Values:__
-    * If you need different missing values for different variables, include this information in your uploaded file and mark the row containing this information (see ….
+    * If you need different missing values for other variables, include this information in your uploaded file and mark the row containing this information.
-    * Define these variable-specific missing on the data structure edit page.
-(LINK)
+    * Define these variable-specific missing on the [data structure edit page](#data-structure-edit-page).

 __4. Defining Variables:__
 * __Variable Information:__ Each variable in your data should have a name and a description.
 Optionally, you can also define a unit and placeholder for missing values.
 * __Optimize Creation:__ For efficient data structure creation, include variable information (description, unit) directly in your uploaded file.
 * __Row Selection:__
-    * To specify which rows contain variable information (e.g., variable name, description), double-click the corresponding row or click the arrow and select the appropriate button (e.g. variable, unit).
+    * To specify which rows contain variable information (e.g., variable name, description), double-click the corresponding row or click the arrow and select the appropriate button (e.g., variable, unit).
     * At a minimum, you must select the row containing the variable name and the first row of data.
 * __Reset Selection:__ Use the "reset" button to undo any selections.
 * __Delete and Return:__ To delete the data structure and return to the dataset edit page, click the "x" button.

-__5. Selecting Columns for Upload (optional)__
+__5. Selecting Columns for Upload _(optional)___
 * __Column Selection:__ If you only want to upload specific columns, you can select them.
 * __Upload Filter:__ Only the selected columns will be uploaded.

 __6. Saving the Data Structure:__
 * __Mandatory Information:__ Ensure you have provided the mandatory information: variable names and the first row of data.
 * __Save Action:__ Once the mandatory information is provided, the "save" button (floppy disk icon) will be enabled.
 Click it to save.
-* __Data Structure Edit Page:__ After saving, you will be redirected to the Data Structure Edit page.
+* __Data Structure Edit Page:__ After saving, you will be redirected to the [data structure edit page](#data-structure-edit-page).